sandipan1998/sandipan1998/README.md

 ### Hi there 👋

-* 🔭 I’m currently working as a data science intern in Intellipaat.
+* 🔭 I’m currently working as a data scientist.

 * 🌱 I’m currently pursuing PGP in Data Science and Machine Learning by MITx & Intellipaat.